Wotton House: Conversion of the Coach House into the South Pavilion

 The original Coach House (later re-christened the South Pavilion) and the walled formal garden were purchased by Tristram Gilbert and Andre DuGuay shortly before Elaine Brunner purchased the main house.
 They restored both and lived there until about 1965.
 The walled garden was opened to the public.
-The South Pavilion was sold to Sir Arthur Bryant, the historian, and then to Sir John Gielgud who, photographs show, further restored it.
-In 2000 Gielgud died there.
+The South Pavilion was sold to Sir Arthur Bryant, the historian and subsequently to Sir John Gielgud who (as photographs show), further restored it.
+In 2000 Gielgud died in residence there.
 In 2008 it was bought by Tony and Cherie Blair for £4m.

 History of the grounds

 In 1726, Richard Grenville inherited from his father the Wotton estate, which yielded a rental income of over £3,000 per annum.
 In 1735, he introduced an inclosure act in Parliament which cleared the area of dwellings, enabling the transformation during the 1750s of the London & Wise garden into the new style of natural landscape.
 In 1754, another Hester, sister of Richard and George, married William Pitt the Elder at Wotton and soon took over the project that Richard had envisioned.
 By that date Richard had taken over at Stowe and George was living at Wotton.
 Capability Brown had left Stowe House in 1749, where he had been working as head gardener and was brought in to help Pitt execute the project, in particular the extensive water works.
 It is not known exactly what the relative roles and contributions of Pitt and Brown were, although Pitt was a well-known landscape designer in his own right.
 The Pleasure Grounds cover 200 acre and incorporate two lakes, one of 35 acre and one of 12 acre, joined by a canal.
 They are enclosed within a circular belt, as was common at the time, and the visitor encounters a series of temples, bridges and statues along the circuit.